dedsec-ux/Live-TV/FIXES_APPLIED.md

 ## ✅ Fixes Applied

+### NEW: Reduce PIDs per channel (Dec 23, 2025)
+- Added a direct FFmpeg-to-RTMP mode that removes the extra pusher process.
+- Set environment variable `STREAM_MODE=rtmp` to enable.
+- Result: ~1 FFmpeg process per active channel (instead of ~2).
+- To keep the original named-pipe architecture, use `STREAM_MODE=pipe`.

 ### 1. **nginx Configuration** (Both files)
 - Added `hls_cleanup on;` to all 10 channels (live1-live10)
 - Files: `nginx.conf` and `docker/nginx.conf`